Fitka becomes 7th Alaskan to pitch all 9 innings at D1 level

 Fitka is just the sixth Alaska pitcher to throw all 9 innings in a NCAA D1 game.

-The other five are Anchorage’s Max Karnos with Sacramento State in 2016, Sitka’s Matt Way with Washington State in 2009, Anchorage’s Corey Madden with Saint Mary’s in 2006, Anchorage’s Anton Maxwell with Oregon State in 2005 and Juneau’s Dylan Hickey with Dayton in 2003.
+The other five are Anchorage’s Max Karnos with Sacramento State in 2016, Sitka’s Matt Way with Washington State in 2009, Anchorage’s Corey Madden with Saint Mary’s in 2006, Anchorage’s Anton Maxwell with Oregon State in 2005, Juneau’s Dylan Hickey with Dayton in 2003 and Kenai’s Kevin Stalker with Eastern Washington in 1986.

 Fitka improved his record to 1-2 in 13 appearances, including four starts.
 He also owns a team-best three saves, making him one of only three Alaskans to get a win and a save in the same D1 season, joining Madden in 2006 and Juneau’s Chad Bentz with Long Beach State in 2001.